Internships at FOX19

 - Must have a college junior or senior status.

-- Must commit to12-20 hours per week during the program.
+- Must commit to 2 or 3 days per week during the program.
 (Interns will work a variety of shifts depending on internship department and students class schedule)

 - Student must be involved in an applicable course of study (i.e. Journalism, Communications, Public Relations, Broadcasting, Meteorology, Web Development etc.)